stefanvoegelisrf/spark/01/index.md

 Medium can be defined as channels, webs, spaces, expansion of the human.

+According to McLuhan, a medium is an expansion of our self and this applies to all new technologies.

 ## What are expansions of man?

 - means of transportation